 Understandably Scott Patterson was a little apprehensive about sticking his head in a sealed box that would fill with water.
 The trap was tested beforehand and didn't go terribly well, which only added to his concern.
 Ultimately, the actor stepped up and did the scene himself without resorting to a stuntman.
+The trick to the stunt is that the walls of the box were slid open by stagehands, draining the trap as soon as Patterson signaled with his hands.
 Several takes were required however to capture the scene as Patterson found himself uncomfortable at various points during the shooting of this scene.

 The original screenplay called for the characters played by Meagan Good and Julie Benz to go through most of their ordeal wearing just their undergarments.
 The production team decided against this when they realized how committed and serious the two actresses were about their roles.

 When director David Hackl screened the film for composer Charlie Clouser, the musician had to turn his back to the footage of the final ordeal for the last two contestants as he couldn't stomach what he was seeing.

 The opening pendulum trap was a real working model.
 However, for the times when the actor was underneath it, the metal blade was replaced with a foam one.
 Likewise, the hand-crushers were foam too except for the close-up shots where they looked too fake.
 Real heavy duty material was used then with a prosthetic hand inserted.

 During the production of the film there were widespread rumors that actor Scott Patterson was unavailable for filming.
 As a result his appearance would be relegated to a cameo.
 The hype for the film included trailers and posters for the Glass Box trap which opens the film.
 The anticipation was that Agent Strahm would die at an early stage.
 This increased the suspense of the audience until the release of the film whether Agent Strahm would survive the opening trap and added to the mystery of who would be the leading character in Saw V.